 - Demand forecasting

 - Expansive data collection and analysis that collects data from all parts of the supply chain

-- Intelligent costing functions to estimate total manufacture cost
+- Intelligent costing functions to estimate total manufacture cost and inventory carrying cost

 - For food and beverage businesses, tracing software that tracks product origin and provenance is often necessary